 - The provincial utilities of Ontario, New Brunswick and Saskatchewan collaborated on an MOU feasibility study, which explains economic and technical feasibility of SMRs in Canada and the provinces and outlines at a high level the support needed from federal and provincial governments and the nuclear industry.

-- Following the release of the MOU feasibility study in early 2021, the provinces of Saskatchewan, Ontario and New Brunswick (with Alberta expected in the near future) will collaborate on an MOU strategic plan.
-The strategic plan will outline a strategic roadmap with key considerations and actions for enabling SMR development and deployment in the four provinces.
+- Following the release of the MOU feasibility study in early 2021, the provinces of Saskatchewan, Ontario, New Brunswick and Alberta developed a strategic plan outlining key considerations and actions for enabling SMR development and deployment in the four provinces.

 - The SMR Unit has started to meet with ministries, agencies and external organizations to explore opportunities, prioritize actions and identify dependencies to enable informed planning in the short-term, and ensure the safe, responsible deployment and operation of SMRs into the future.
-Following the release of the strategic plan in spring 2021, the SMR unit will pursue stakeholder, community and Indigenous engagement throughout 2021.
+Following the release of the strategic plan in early 2022, the SMR unit will pursue stakeholder, community and Indigenous engagement throughout 2022 and 2023.

 - The SMR Unit has established an inter-ministerial working group, which includes SaskPower, to coordinate the many facets and priorities of the strategic planning work.